-(4) Includes allocated guaranty fee expense, debt extinguishment losses, net, administrative expenses, net other-than-temporary impairments and other income (expenses).
+(4) Includes allocated guaranty fee expense, debt extinguishment gains (losses), net, administrative expenses and other (expenses) income.
 Gains or losses related to the extinguishment of debt issued by consolidated trusts are excluded from the Capital Markets group's results because purchases of securities are recognized as such.

-(5) The 2013 benefit represents the release of the substantial majority of our valuation allowance against the portion of our deferred tax assets that we attribute to our Capital Markets group based on the nature of the item.
+(5) The benefit for the first half of 2013 primarily represents the release in the first quarter of 2013 of the substantial majority of our valuation allowance against the portion of our deferred tax assets that we attribute to our Capital Markets group based on the nature of the item.